itzshubh1008/EcoCycle-AI/README.md

 - Add your OpenAI API key in :.env

 - Run the app:
-- python app.py
+ python app.py

 🎯 Impact

 By using AI to promote sustainability, EcoBuddy AI helps:

- *Individuals adopt greener habits
+ -Individuals adopt greener habits
-*Communities reduce waste & energy consumption
+ -Communities reduce waste & energy consumption
-*The planet move toward a sustainable future 🌏
+-The planet move toward a sustainable future 🌏